Josh Cutler of Bluestem Financial Advisors on the ACP Annual Conference for Fiduciary Advisors - Video Chat with Marie Swift

 The platform that we're using, Pathable, is great, and we're going to have plenty of time built in for those sponsors.

 I'm really excited about how that's going to work.
 Basically, you have the opportunity to have a one-on-one without standing and waiting in line like you would at a normal conference to have your turn.
 You can actually schedule a one-on-one with a sponsor to learn more about their services and how it might work and benefit your firm and your practice.
-So, there'll be plenty of time built in each of the three days of the conference for coordinating with sponsors.
+So, there will be plenty of time built in each of the three days of the conference for coordinating with sponsors.

 Marie: So, speaking of three days, it starts October 28th.
 So, it's a part day the 28th, 29th and the 30th, right?